whatmakeart/whatmakeart.github.io/content/photography/basic-camera-settings.md

 ## 3 Main Camera Settings

-There are three main camera settings that photographers need to understand to be able to control a camera and take the photographs they want.
+In [photography](photography.md), there are three main camera settings that photographers need to understand to be able to control a camera and take the photographs they want.
 Photographers need to know how to control shutter speed, aperture, and ISO.

 ### Shutter Speed